You don’t choose your fantasies

 Seeing photos or videos of abused children (child pornography, pedosexual content, infantile pornography …) makes you an accomplice to the attacks these children are being subjected to when making such images or movies.
 When you view these image – even when you don’t pay for them and when you don’t share them – you are involved in an economic system that encourages the production of these images, and therefore aggressive acts towards more children.

-It is illegal to produce, distribute or watch images of child pornography, and the punishments for doing so are severe!
+It is illegal to produce, distribute or watch images of child pornography in almost all countries, and the punishments for doing so are severe!

 There are very many risks associated with this: arrest by the police, addiction to such images, incitement to reproducing these assaults on children within your immediate circle …